Mino1289/TSP_Little/README.md

 ```
 ### Multi-thread version

 Great for large instances of TSP.
-The first results better than single threaded are above 76 cities (e.g. eil76)
+Or not...
+For now I don't know how to get a floor size to start multi-threading neither for the depth of the tree.

+A good way to see improvement: eil76 and 50 towns.
+More testing need to be done, and in main.c there is a comparison between seq and omp.

 #### Compilation
 ```bash
 make OMP=1 N=n -j2
 ```
 Where:
-- N=n is the number of threads to use, default is 2.
+- N=n is the number of threads to use.
+I recommand the number of CPUs on your system.

 #### Execution
 ```bash